Algebra with YASTN tensors#

 Compute tensor dot product of two tensors along specified axes.

-Outgoing legs are ordered such that first ones are the remaining legs of the first tensor in the original order, and than those of the second tensor.
+Outgoing legs are ordered such that first ones are the remaining legs of the first tensor in the original order, followed by the remaining legs of the second tensor in the original order.

 - Parameters: